 Mount Biokovo, actually part of a mountain range, is the highest mountain in Dalmatia and the second highest in Croatia – it rises to 1,762 metres at its highest point.

 What to see and do at Mount Biokovo

 The part of the Mountain that is best for visiting (as it has been designed for this purpose) is the area designated as Biokovo Nature Park.
-This is open from the beginning of April to mid-November each year, with longer opening hours during the summer months.
+It is open from the beginning of April to mid-November each year, with longer opening hours each day during the summer months.

 Organised hikes (of various levels of difficulty) on Biokovo also exist for those wishing to join a professionally guided group.
-You can also visit the Nature Park on an organised tour that’s perhaps a little less strenuous – see this page from the Biokovo Nature Park for a list of companies that organise these tours.
+You can also visit the Nature Park on an organised tour that’s perhaps a little less strenuous – ask locally for such tours.

 The mountain is also well known for its caves.

 Newly opened in 2020, Biokovo Skywalk is a horseshoe-shaped glass platform that extends 11 metres out over the cliff with absolutely majestic views out to sea.
 At a height of 1,228m above sea level, 50 people are allowed on the viewing platform at any one time.
 Biokovo Skywalk is located around 13km from the entrance of the park along the narrow Biokovo Road, which should take about 30 minutes when driving; it is located next to the Ravna Vlaska information centre.
 The Skywalk is open daily from 8am to 7pm.

 Do note that the number of cars allowed on the road is limited to just 25 cars, so you may find yourself having to queue to enter the park in summer.
 Once you have enjoyed your time on the Skywalk, you can continue to drive along the road to reach Sveti Jure peak.